BlockSigner/business-guide/source/account/seals.rst

 ..
 NOTE::
    This feature is only available to Enterprise customers.
 To request an electronic seal for your organisation, contact us at info@skribble.com.

+Electronic seals are applied to documents on behalf of legal and not natural persons and can be used directly on my.skribble.com or via API.

+Once Skribble has finished the setup of your seal, you'll be able to:

+•	Activate the seal
+•	Add and remove API keys and members
+•	Add a visual seal (optional)
+•	Specify a display name for members

-Once we’ve set up the seal, you can manage it in your Skribble Business. **Before your members can use the seal, you’ll have to activate it by adding at least one member or an API key.** This is how it works.
+Before your members can use the seal, you’ll have to activate it by adding at least one member or an API key.

 **Adding members or API keys**